 Immediately following the completion of the primary auction for the Forward Capacity Market (FCM), a substitution auction is held.
 (See FCM Substitution Auction Overview and Timeline.)
-Existing generators and import resources willing to permanently retire from ISO markets can participate as demand in the substitution auction.
+Existing generators and import capacity resources willing to permanently retire from ISO markets can participate as demand in the substitution auction.

 Participating resources must be one of the following:

 Participating resources must have reached FCM commercial operation status by the deadline for the auction’s critical-path schedule.
 (Learn how to access the auction calendars.)